PieterTheCoder/PITER/README.md

 My hobby is playing some games and interacting with people🧏.

-For food, I like fried rice.
+For food, I like fried rice👍.

 I enjoy playing laptop/mobile phone 📱.

-My favorite snack is chitato/potato chips.
+My favorite snack is chitato/potato chips👀.

 My favorite drink is Water and Milk.